 Vista USD now uses renewable diesel in 53 of its school buses, and CNG in the other seven.

-Eugene School District, meanwhile, has been using renewable diesel, or R99, from Woodbury Energy Co. in 106 of its 116 buses for the past two and a half years.
+Eugene School District in Oregon, meanwhile, has been using renewable diesel, or R99, from Woodbury Energy Co. in 106 of its 116 buses for the past two and a half years.
 The other 10 school buses run on propane.
 Transportation Manager Chris Ellison said he learned about R99 from the City of Eugene, which had been using it for a year prior.

 He said he was “pretty hesitant at first” but added that it was “probably one of the best decisions I made, fiscally.”
-Ellison told STN that he was pleased he could begin using it in his buses and fuel tanks immediately, and that it could mix with the B5 biodiesel blend the district had been using.
+Ellison told STN he was pleased he could begin using it in his buses and fuel tanks immediately and could mix with the B5 biodiesel blend the district had been using.

 R99 currently costs 15 to 18 cents more than the B5, “but we are seeing less diesel maintenance issues, namely less regen for the particulate filters” Ellison stated.
 “And we’re seeing less DEF usage, as well.
 So for me, it more than makes up for the cost.”